MicrosoftDocs/visualstudio-docs/docs/code-quality/ca2311-do-not-deserialize-without-first-setting-netdatacontractserializer-binder.md

   - <xref:System.Xml.Serialization.XmlSerializer?displayProperty=nameWithType>
   - Newtonsoft Json.NET - Use TypeNameHandling.None.
 If you must use another value for TypeNameHandling, restrict deserialized types to an expected list with a custom ISerializationBinder.
   - Protocol Buffers
 - Make the serialized data tamper-proof.
 After serialization, cryptographically sign the serialized data.
 Before deserialization, validate the cryptographic signature.
-Protect the cryptographic key from being disclosed, and design for key rotations.
+Protect the cryptographic key from being disclosed and design for key rotations.
 - Restrict deserialized types.
 Implement a custom <xref:System.Runtime.Serialization.SerializationBinder?displayProperty=nameWithType>.
 Before deserializing with <xref:System.Runtime.Serialization.NetDataContractSerializer>, set the <xref:System.Runtime.Serialization.NetDataContractSerializer.Binder> property to an instance of your custom <xref:System.Runtime.Serialization.SerializationBinder>.
-In the overridden <xref:System.Runtime.Serialization.SerializationBinder.BindToType%2A> method, if the type is unexpected then throw an exception.
+In the overridden <xref:System.Runtime.Serialization.SerializationBinder.BindToType%2A> method, if the type is unexpected, throw an exception.

 ## When to suppress warnings